- 1. Introduction

 Signed provenance information transits trust between a creator and a consumer, based on a trust relationship between those two that exists outside the scope of C2PA.
 Trust anchors operate by providing digital identities within a particular ecosystem that link to real-world identities, and perform an ecosystem-specific validation to ensure those identities are sufficiently trustworthy, and that consumers can be confident when an asset is verified as being signed by a known creator, they can rely upon their existing trust relationship with that known creator. — C2PA Implementation Guidance Trust Model

-Each action that is performed on an asset is recorded in the asset’s C2PA Manifest.
+Each action that is performed on an asset is recorded in the asset’s Content Credentials.
 These actions can be performed by a human or by an AI/ML system.
 When an action was performed by an AI/ML system, it is clearly identified as such through it’s

 Yes.
-A C2PA Manifest include a Training and Data Mining assertion that can be used to indicate that the asset should not be used for either training or data mining purposes.
+A Content Credential can include a Training and Data Mining assertion that can be used to indicate that the asset should not be used for either training or data mining purposes.
 The assertion is flexible and allows the author of the asset to specify whether each type of process - data mining, general AI training, or training specific to generative AI - is permitted, or not.

-The following is a non-exhaustive list of potential and general use-cases of the C2PA Specifications.
+The following is a non-exhaustive list of potential and general use-cases of the C2PA Specifications for Content Credentials.
 Some of these are taken from, or built upon, the use-cases developed within the Project Origin Alliance and the Content Authenticity Initiative (CAI) frameworks.
-Each use-case wil l be described using some generic personas to help make the flow clear.
+Each use-case will be described using some generic personas to help make the flow clear.

 For technical use-case examples, see non-normative guidance.